Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/web-jetty-processing-unit-container.markdown

 </Location>
 ```

 The above configuration configures the load balancer to direct traffic to `/petclinic` on `machine1` and `machine2`.
 On both machines, the ports used are `8080` and `8081`.
-This is because of the dynamic nature of the Service Grid, where web application instance number 1 (which corresponds to port `8080`) might be deployed on `machine1` or `machine2`.
+This is because of the dynamic nature of the service grid, where web application instance number 1 (which corresponds to port `8080`) might be deployed on `machine1` or `machine2`.

-The above provides an overview of how to configure apache load balancer by hand.
-GigaSpaces comes with a built in [Apache Load Balancer Agent](./apache-load-balancer-agent.html) that provides a dynamic update of apache, based on changes occurring in the deployment of the web application.
+The above provides an overview of how to configure the Apache load balancer by hand.
+XAP comes with a built-in [Apache Load Balancer Agent](./apache-load-balancer-agent.html) that provides a dynamic update of Apache, based on changes occurring in the deployment of the web application.

-# Securing Jetty Container
+# Securing the Jetty Container

 ## Configuring SSL

-Web Applications running inside the Jetty container can use SSL.
-Here is an example that defines SSLConnector,
+Web applications running inside the Jetty container can use SSL.
+The following example defines the SSLConnector:

 ```xml